Automage/Chess/README.md

 # Chess
 Trying my hand at building Chess in Java using my knowledge of OOP so far.

+---

-#Running the Runnable JAR file
-(assuming you have a java installed)
+Running the Runnable JAR file (assuming you have a java installed):

 MacOS:
 1) Open Terminal
-2) Type in 'java -jar *jar destination*' (For example: java -jar /Users/Automage/Desktop/Chess.jar) (alternatively you could drag the jar file into the Terminal window to insert its destination automatically)
+2) Type in 'java -jar *jardestination*' (For example: java -jar /Users/Automage/Desktop/Chess.jar) (Alternatively you could drag the jar file into the Terminal window to insert its destination automatically)
 3) Profit

+---

 Pre-Completion 1.0:
 - Abstract class 'Piece' created